Three Against the Wilderness

 Eric Collier is a forgotten pioneer of conservation and the reintroduction of animals to a habitat where they have been driven to extinction by man.

 He brought beavers – and much other wildlife – back to a dessicated landscape west of the great Fraser River in Canada.
-Collier told his story in a book published in New York more than 50 years ago – Three Against the Wilderness.
+Collier told his story in a book published in New York in 1959 – Three Against the Wilderness.

 In interviews recorded in 2006, his son Veasy, who was his partner in a remarkable venture in the wilds of British Columbia, brought that story up to date.